Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 References:

-Writing a resume can be an overwhelming task, particularly if you have little to no experience in the field.
-But it’s essential to realise that everyone has to start somewhere and there are methods to make the most of your abilities and achievements, even if you’ve not held a formal job before.
+The process of writing a resume can be a daunting task, especially if you have little to none of work experience.
+But it’s essential to remember that everyone has to start somewhere .
+There are methods to get the most out of your abilities and achievements, even if you have not been in a formal position before.

-In writing your resume with no prior experience, it’s important to focus on transferable skills.
-These are the abilities were acquired through various activities such as internships, volunteer work or other extracurricular activities that can be utilised to land a job in your desired field.
-For example, if you participated in the student organisation, you may have prior experience in teamwork, leadership, or event planning.
-It is important to highlight your abilities as well as the accomplishments you’ve accomplished through these branches.
+In writing your resume with no experience, it is crucial to concentrate on transferable skills.
+These are the abilities you’ve acquired through your involvement in such as internships, volunteer work and other extracurricular activities which can be applied to an employment opportunity in your preferred industry.
+For instance, if you have been a member of a student organisation or have had previous experience in teamwork, leadership, or event planning.
+Be sure to mention these abilities and the achievements that you have made through these branches.

 Qualifications Summary: